iotaledger/goshimmer/docs/001-mana_proposal.md

 #### Synchronization and Mana Calculation

 The mana plugin is responsible to determine when to start calculating mana locally.
-Since mana state is an extension to ledger state, it cna only depict realistic mana values once the node is in sync.
+Since mana state is an extension to ledger state, it can only depict realistic mana values once the node is in sync.
 During syncing, ledger state is constructed from messages coming from neighbors as described further above.

 In this first iteration, mana plugin relies on `TransactionConfirmed` event of the value transfers plugin, and has no